sathariels/sathariels.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    This image showcases how i have creates a "What We Do" part of our website allowing viewers to uderstand what the purpose of our orginzation is.
+    This image showcases how i have creates a "What We Do" part of our website allowing viewers to uderstand what the purpose of our organization is.
 I used HTML and PHP in order to create a grid in order to showcase the pictures and text.
 </div>